 Is this you or someone you know?
 You regularly go to the gym; give the latest training trend you’re all; sweat profusely; worked with a trainer, and still have little or no results from your efforts.
 You may have even look at the person next to you in Zumba class and wonder why your body doesn’t look as good.
 You are more frustrated than pleased by the results in proportion to effort; you’re thinking about giving up working out.

 The problem with your training could be not how hard you exercise, but whether your training fits with your body composition.
-In other words, your workout may need to be calibrated to what is best for your body type.
+In other words, your workout may need to be calibrated to what is best for your body types.

 Three Body Types